TheMrIron2/Emblem-of-Fire/README.md

 ### Notice: There is NO guarantee these features will be implemented at any stage.
 These are ONLY under consideration at this point in time.

 - Online, player versus player multiplayer (cross-platform) - bring your teams online and may the best tactician win!
-- Directly your save data between your PSP and your other devices!
+- Directly transfer your save data between your PSP and your other devices!

 ## FAQ